InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 product owners and with management, as that's a key part of the TC role, as well.
-In the same vein, the must have shown the willingness and patience to use their skills and spend intentional time to uplevel contributors so that they can make more contributions then they could have on their own.
+In the same vein, the must have shown the willingness and patience to use their skills and spend intentional time to uplevel contributors so that they can make more contributions than they could have on their own.
 Finally, fulfilling the TC role requires a certain emotional maturity in order to be able to deal with stressful social situations, which are bound to come up from time to time.
 Contributors who satisfy these criteria will be good potential TCs, in our opinion.

-In my community, we had multiple TCs, and in our case it was the group of TCs who nominated contributors to become TCs, as well.
+In my community, we had multiple TCs, and it was the group of TCs who nominated contributors to become TCs.
 We were blessed with many contributors with deep technical expertise but we have made it a point to only then nominate contributors for the TC role, when they have made _social_ contributions to the community on their own initiative, such as helping with onboarding new contributors, supporting community members in forums and mailing lists or representing and marketing the community on company events.

 Whether or not you have only one or multiple TCs depends on the size and the risk associated with the software developed in the InnerSource community.
-The TC role is time consuming and not everyone is willing or able to spend 100 % of their time as TC.
+The TC role is time consuming and not everyone is willing or empowered to spend 100
+% of their time as TC.
 Some companies have therefore enacted a _TC rotation_ where multiple TC share the workload of the TC role and the TCs who are not _on duty_ could exclusively focus on tech oriented work.
-Another reason to have multiple TCs is to prepare for the inevitable case that some TCs can no longer take on their responsibilities, e. g. because they are changing to another position in or leaving the company, or simply because they are no longer interested in filling that role.
+Another reason to have multiple TCs is to prepare for the inevitable case that some TCs can no longer take on their responsibilities, e. g. because they are changing to another position in the company, because they leave it or simply because they are no longer interested in filling that role.
 In that case, it is important that there are other TCs in place already, who can take over and ensure continuity in the community.

-(- sufficient standing in the organization to effectively advocate the communities and the products needs)

 ## Conclusion

-In the past segments, we have learned about the responsibilities of TCs, ensuring product quality, keeping their community healthy, reducing the barrier to making contributions as well as upleveling the community and advocating the communities needs in their organization.
+In the past sections, we have learned about the responsibilities of TCs;
+ensuring product quality, keeping their community healthy, reducing the barrier to making contributions as well as upleveling the community and advocating the communities needs in their organization.
 We also talked about how to become a